Vessel Sourcing Service

 • MOA terms, deposit security and delivery documents

 SVC Marine does not replace the buyer’s legal counsel, bank, insurer, class society or compliance adviser.
-Our role is to assist with market sourcing, commercial coordination, technical screening and practical S&P support.
+Our role is to handle market sourcing, buyer-side commercial follow-up, technical screening, inspection planning and practical S&P execution.

 From Sourcing to Delivery

 A vessel sourcing assignment may continue beyond finding the vessel.
-Buyers often need support through inspection, negotiation, MOA, class/flag planning, delivery, crew arrangement, bunkers, stores and post-delivery repair.
+Buyers often need inspection, negotiation, MOA follow-up, class and flag planning, delivery, crew change, bunkers, stores and post-delivery repair.

-SVC Marine can support the buyer through the following stages:
+SVC Marine can follow the buyer through the following stages:

 • Market search